fiverbeyond/In-Otter-Words/_posts/2025-6-1-restrictionists-I-think-I-understand-you.md

 ## You don't want to completely block all immigration forever.
 You just want to make sure that there's a right balance struck between immigrants accepted and immigrants denied.
 At most, you may want a brief pause or moratorium on immigration, to let the current population of immigrants fully assimilate into the common American culture.
 You may even be open to more immigration, as long as it's legal.
-You think that illegal immigration is an insult to those immigrants who worked their way patiently through the legal process, and you think that people who came illegally, if they wanted to show respect for the laws of their desired homeland, would wait their turn in line, just like those who came legally.
+You think that illegal immigration is an insult to those immigrants who worked their way patiently through the legal process [^4], and you think that people who came illegally, if they wanted to show respect for the laws of their desired homeland, would wait their turn in line, just like those who came legally.
 You think rule of law is important, and that it would be inconscionable to simply grant amnesty to immigrants who came illegally.
 For you, it's imporant that they are punished in some way for their crime.